xsf/xmpp.org/content/pages/community/events.md

 Content_layout: multiple-columns
 ---

+__See something missing?__ Events come and go at a speed that is sometimes hard to keep track of.
+Do you know of an event not listed here?
+Did you spot out-of-date information?
+Can you otherwise improve on this page?
+Plaese, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/pages/community/events.md)

 ## XMPP Summits

 The XSF organizes periodic in-person gatherings in order to coordinate high-bandwidth conversations, interop testing, brainstorming and planning, and to conduct other XSF business face-to-face.